-- 1990s: We have been an AmeriCorps program since 1994.
-AmeriCorps funding enables us to offer the Eli Segal Education Award (scholarships) to our members and diversify their service experience.
+- 1994: We join forces with the national AmeriCorps program.
+AmeriCorps funding enables us to offer the Eli Segal Education Award (scholarship) to our members and diversify service experiences.

-- 2011: The Washington Legislature folded all existing WCC activities that had been housed in three other state agencies into our program.
-In addition, Puget SoundCorps provided funding for veteran-specific opportunities and waived the 18-25 age limit* for Gulf War Era II military veterans to serve in the WCC.
-Puget SoundCorps funding greatly expanded our partnership with the Washington Department of Natural Resources.
+- 2011: The Washington State Legislature passed House Bill 1294, folding all WCC activities formerly housed in three other state agencies (Department of Natural Resources, Department of Fish and Wildlife, and Washington State Parks) into our program.
+Part of this multi-agency effort was the creation of Puget SoundCorps, which provided funding for veteran-specific opportunities and greatly expanded our partnership with the Washington Department of Natural Resources.
 We grew to 350 member positions within the year to complete priority Puget SoundCorps projects.

 - 2014: As some short-term projects were completed, we contracted to our current size.